Divya Nori

 - Along which axes should we scale models to better understand biology?

-I aim to deploy such models to unlock unprecedented advances in health and disease.
+I aim to deploy such models to make advances in health and disease.
 At the same time, improving biological understanding in AI models raises critical biosecurity concerns.
 This motivates my work as a founding member of technical staff at Valthos, where we build AI and software infrastructure to rapidly counter emerging biological threats.

 Outside of research, I am a co-organizer of the ML Protein Engineering Seminar Series.